Mikopet/mikopet.dev/blog/_posts/2021-02-21-kill-insects-with-bisect.md

 image: https://www.tutorialdocs.com/upload/2019/01/git-bisect-01.png
 ---

-One of the most magnificent day of all times your boss finds you and cloud your toughts with an extremly unpleasant situation:
+One of the most magnificent days of all times your boss finds you and cloud your thoughts with an extremely unpleasant situation:
 **There is a serious malfunction in the main business logic!**

 Nobody knows when or why it is implemented this way... that part of the codebase is not touched by anyone for ages and it worked before...
 That is a mystery...